-- (h) The degree to which the individual has been effectively restrained and the individual's ability to resist despite being restrained. - (i) The availability of other reasonable and feasible options and their possible effectiveness. - (j) Seriousness of the suspected offense or reason for contact with the individual. - (k) Training and experience of the officer. - (I) Potential for injury to officers, suspects, and others. - (m) Whether the individual appears to be resisting, attempting to evade arrest by flight, or is attacking the officer. - (n) The risk and reasonably foreseeable consequences of escape. - (o) The apparent need for immediate control of the individual or a prompt resolution of the situation. - (p) Whether the conduct of the individual being confronted no longer reasonably appears to pose an imminent threat to the officer or others. - (q) Prior contacts with the individual or awareness of any propensity for violence. - (r) The individual is visibly pregnant or claims to be pregnant. - (s) The individual is a minor, appears to be a minor, or claims to be a minor. - (t) The individual is known to be a vulnerable adult or appears to be a vulnerable adult as defined by RCW 74.34.020. - (u) The individual has limited English proficiency. - (v) The individual is in the presence of a child. - (w) Any other exigent circumstances.
+- (k) Training and experience of the deputy. - (I) Potential for injury to deputies, suspects, and others. - (m) Whether the individual appears to be resisting, attempting to evade arrest by flight, or is attacking the deputy. - (n) The risk and reasonably foreseeable consequences of escape. - (o) The apparent need for immediate control of the individual or a prompt resolution of the situation. - (p) Whether the conduct of the individual being confronted no longer reasonably appears to pose an imminent threat to the deputy or others. - (q) Prior contacts with the individual or awareness of any propensity for violence. - (r) The individual is visibly pregnant or claims to be pregnant. - (s) The individual is a minor, appears to be a minor, or claims to be a minor. - (t) The individual is known to be a vulnerable adult or appears to be a vulnerable adult as defined by RCW 74.34.020. - (u) The individual has limited English proficiency. - (v) The individual is in the presence of a child. - (w) Any other exigent circumstances.